FennStatistics/introductory-workshop-in-LLMs/Preparation Checklist/readme.md

 > **Remark**: Llama models operate under the **META LLAMA 3 COMMUNITY LICENSE AGREEMENT**, which grants a non-exclusive, royalty-free license for users to utilize, modify, and distribute the Llama 3 materials.
 This license includes requirements for attribution and naming conventions in derivative works.
 Note that users with over 700 million monthly active users must obtain a separate license.
 Meta disclaims all warranties and limits liability for the materials’ use.

+**Store your keys**: In this project, **API keys are securely stored in the file `API_key.py` within the `src` (source) folder of the repository**.
+A template file, `API_key_adjust.py`, has been provided; to set up your API keys, copy and paste them into this file and rename it to `API_key.py`.
+To ensure security, avoid uploading this file to the internet, as such the `.gitignore` file is configured to prevent accidental sharing of sensitive data.

+You can also create an OpenAI key, e.g., to run my replicate example, see (you pay for usage and not monthly): https://platform.openai.com/api-keys

 ---

 ## 2. 🔧 Software Setup (If Desired)